• Home

 After everything has a few hours to dry, you can put the drawers back into the frame.

-6. Fill the calendar.
+6. Fill the advent calendar.

 That’s it!
 Enjoy and Merry Christmas!